V-E-O/rdp2tcp/README.md

 #### on remote host windows

+Upload [RDP2TCP FOLDER]/server/rdp2tcp.exe file to remote host

-run rdp2tcp.exe (it is not necessary to run with administrator privilege)
+open cmd and run rdp2tcp.exe (it is not necessary to run with administrator privilege)

 ### Controller: